 Black Dog Productions experimented with jazz, minimalism, cosmic and ethnic music on Spanners (?
 1994 - sep 1994).
 Plaid (1), an emanation of Black Dog Productions, revolutionized with new rhythmic patterns on Mbuki Mvuki (? ? - ?
 1991), predating jungle.

 The general impetus towards "intelligent" dance-music yielded the grotesque phenomenon of electronic musician Richard James (1).
 The three EPs credited to AFX, starting with Analogue Bubblebath (Vol. 1: ? ? - sep 1991; Vol. 2: ? ? - feb 1992; Vol. 3: ? ? - ?
 1992) contained harsh, abrasive dance-music, sometimes sounding like a disco version of Morton Subotnick's electronic poems (and they remained his most valuable musical statements).
-In the meantime, the catchy singles credited to Aphex Twin, Quoth (1993) and On (1993), were fusing techno and pop, aiming for the charts, and Polygon Window's Surfing On Sinewaves (1992) was traditional, throbbing techno music, aiming for dancefloor appeal.
+In the meantime, the catchy singles credited to Aphex Twin, Quoth (1993) and On (1993), were fusing techno and pop, aiming for the charts, and Polygon Window's Surfing On Sinewaves (?
+1992 - jan 1993) was traditional, throbbing techno music, aiming for dancefloor appeal.
 To further confuse his persona, Aphex Twin's Selected Ambient Works 1985-92 (released in nov 1992) and Selected Ambient Works Volume II (? ? - mar 1994) were experiments in ambient house and abstract electronic/concrete composition.
 They were childish and antiquated (and perhaps a joke on music critics), but they increased James' reputation, making him the first star of ambient house.
 I Care Because You Do (?
 1990/?
 1994 - apr 1995), his most cohesive work, cleaned up his act, offering atmospheric dance-music with occasional hints to his old virulent style.
 Syro (? ? - sep 2014), on the other hand, was a cycle of painstakingly sculpted, multilayered, hyperkinetic, scrambled, burbling, glitchy preludes for chopped vocal samples, fibrillating hyper-polyrhythms and looped eccentricities.